 - U.S. citizen

 - At least 18 years old on Election Day

 - Resident of Minnesota for 20 days

-- Finished with all parts of any felony sentence
+- Not currently incarcerated for a conviction of a felony sentence

 - You can vote while under guardianship unless a judge specifically has revoked your right to vote.